RRShieldsCutler/biol358-DryLab/README.md

 > Diving deeper: What is parallel computing?
 Can your iMac do this?
 How many "threads" does this Mac have?

 How much does the quality filtering affect the final tables?
+Come up with a hypothesis about the relative diversity of the sites/sexes?
+Is it correct?